-Course material, news, announcements, and grades will be regularly posted to the CIS3110 website which can be found at https://moodle.socs.uoguelph.ca.
+Course material, news, announcements, and grades will be regularly posted to the CIS\3110 website which can be found at https://moodle.socs.uoguelph.ca.
 You are responsible for checking the site regularly.

 - Lecture Information: Selected notes will be posted on the course website as instructors have time to make them available.
-You are expected to take your own notes during lecture. - Labs and Tutorials: Selected tutorial and lab materials will be available on the course website. - Assignments: Assignment descriptions will be posted on the course website.
-Assignments are submitted via the course website.
+You are expected to take your own notes during lecture. - Assignments: Assignment descriptions will be posted on the course website.
+Assignments are submitted via the course website. - Labs and Tutorials: Selected tutorial and lab materials will be available on the course website.